 - The duty of care provided for in subsection (1) applies whether the danger is caused by the condition of the premises or by an activity carried out on the premises.

-If you or someone you know has experienced an injury due to occupiers’ negligence, please contact Singer Kwinter’s personal injury lawyers and schedule a FREE INITIAL PHONE CONSULTATION.
+If you or someone you know has experienced an injury due to occupiers’ negligence, please contact Singer Kwinter’s Occupiers liability lawyer and schedule a FREE INITIAL PHONE CONSULTATION.
 You pay no fees until your case is won or settled.

 Call Toll Free 1.866.285.6927